kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Start the program by importing necessary classes and creating a FileInputStream to read from "sample.txt".
+1.Start the program by importing BufferedReader, InputStreamReader, and required classes.

-2.Wrap the FileInputStream in a BufferedInputStream to enable filtering and buffering features.
+2.Use BufferedReader to read name, department, and roll number from the user via console.

-3.Use a Scanner to take user input for how many bytes to read.
+3.Create a Student object using the constructor with the collected input data.

-4.Display the number of available bytes before and after reading the specified number of bytes using a for loop.
+4.Define and call the displayDetails() method to print the student’s information.

-5.Close both streams (file1 and filter) properly to release system resources.
+5.Successfully display the details of the student to the console.